 - We respect the rights and privacy of all supporters and service users who come to us for help and support

-- We ensure your personal details and donations are kept secure and comply fully with all relevant regulations including the Data Protection Act 1998, the Privacy and Electronic Communications Regulations 2003 and the Telephone Preference Service
+- We ensure your personal details and donations are kept secure and comply fully with all relevant regulations including the Data Protection Act 1998, the Privacy and Electronic Communications Regulations 2003, Telephone Preference Service and the Fundraising Preference Service.

 - We will never sell or share your data with external third parties for their own marketing purposes